aau12gr652/videoviewer/README.md

 * `boost` - An easy-to-use version can be found at `git://github.com/steinwurf/external-boost.git`
 * `libavformat`, `libavcodec`, `libavutil` and `libswscale` - An easy-to-use version can be found at `git://github.com/steinwurf/external-ffmpeg.git`
 * `libhollywood` - This is included as a submodule.
 Alternatively, it can be cloned from the repository at `git://github.com/jepkri/hollywood.git`

+When dependencies are set up, and the qmake build process completes succesfully, it might be desirable to untrack the videoviewer.pro file.
+This is done by this command:

+* `git update-index --assume-unchanged videoviewer.pro`

+This will make git ignore changes being committed to this file.
+To undo this, do:

+* `git update-index --no-assume-unchanged videoviewer.pro`